Four ways to celebrate Cybersecurity Awareness Month at your association

 During Cybersecurity Awareness Month, consider investing in a password manager at your organization.
 Password managers are tech solutions that help to keep staff accounts safe by generating secure passwords that meet all requirements.
 When you use a password manager, it stores all passwords and auto-fills all the necessary details when you arrive at a site.

-3. Report phishing attempts.
 Phishing is the criminal practice of sending emails, direct messages, or social media posts with a bad link or an attachment with a virus.
 If someone at your association clicks on a phishing link, they can leak information to cybercriminals or install malware onto your company’s device.

 The best way to combat phishing is to train your staff on how to recognize a phishing attempt.
 Offer clear examples so employees know the signs of phishing and how to report it when an attempt occurs.
 Explain to staff that being cautious about cybersecurity is the best practice.
 When in doubt, immediately report suspicious emails, direct messages, or social media posts to IT.

-TECH TIP: Level up your staff’s cybersecurity training with Nimble AMS and myTrailhead. myTrailhead takes staff training to the next level with engaging content, interactive assessments, learning paths, and gamification elements.
+TECH TIP: Level up your staff’s cybersecurity training with Nimble AMS and myTrailhead.
+MyTrailhead takes staff training to the next level with engaging content, interactive assessments, learning paths, and gamification elements.

-4. Update all software.
 The simplest way to secure your association’s data is to keep your system updated.
 Cybercriminals are always searching for vulnerabilities in a system to take advantage of outdated code and expose your data.
 To prevent this from happening, always upgrade your software, anytime an update is available.

 More industry insights, delivered to your inbox.
 Sign up for our blog!